sin101/MemoryAPP/SPEC.md

 - Option to disable all AI for a 100% offline mode
 - Semantic search (tolerant to vague or approximate queries)
 - Local chatbot/assistant for fuzzy content retrieval
  - Prototype implements enrichment with a lightweight heuristic that extracts keywords and a short description from card content when AI features are enabled.
+The same routine generates a brief summary and a placeholder illustration filename.

 ### 3.3 Decks & Navigation
 - Thematic groups of cards, created manually or automatically based on tags